How do some companies manage to build a cult-like following of customers who fall in love with their brand and are devoted for life?

 Keep your copy and image simple but powerful

-This ad is a part of Qantas’ ‘Feels Like Home’ campaign which is based on the idea of people travelling home.
+This ad is a part of Qantas’ ‘Feels Like Home’ campaign which is based on the idea of people traveling home.
 This ad uses a very simple, image and pairs it with the an even simpler piece of copy, ‘Welcome home’ to appeal greatly to consumers’ emotions.
 This one definitely triggers the hot button ‘family values’ and perhaps even ‘the desire to belong’ and ‘a nurturing response’.

 Address the consumer, not the product